 All Directors are members of the Nomination Committee which is chaired by Jim Pettigrew.
-The Nomination Committee has written terms of reference which clearly define its duties and responsibilities and these are available for inspection at the AGM, at the registered office of the Company and are also available on the Manager's website.
-The terms of reference include regularly reviewing the composition of the Board and its committees and evaluating whether they have the appropriate balance of skills, experience, independence and knowledge of the Company; and making recommendations to the Board for the re-election of directors at AGMs.
+The Committee meets at least once a year to review the composition of the Board and its committees and evaluating whether they have the appropriate balance of skills, experience, independence and knowledge of the Company; and making recommendations to the Board for the re-election of directors at AGMs.

 The Committee is also responsible for identifying and nominating to the Board suitable candidates taking into consideration the above requirements; the ability of any new director to devote sufficient time to the Company to carry out his or her duties effectively; and with due regard for the benefits of diversity (including gender).
 The Board has not set any measurable objectives in respect of the latter.
+No changes to the composition of the Board were recommended following the current year's review.

 The Board has noted the implication of provisions in the UK Corporate Governance Code that non-executive directors who have served for more than nine years should be presumed not to be independent.
 The AIC does not believe that this presumption is appropriate for investment companies and therefore does not recommend that long-serving directors be prevented from forming part of the independent majority of an investment trust board.
-Accordingly, the Board considers that the independence of Jim Pettigrew and Sir Nigel Wicks, who have served on the Board just over nine years, is not compromised by their length of service.
+Accordingly, the Board considers that the independence of Jim Pettigrew and Sir Nigel Wicks, who have served on the Board over nine years, is not compromised by their length of service, but to the contrary, is strengthened by their experience.

 No Director has a contract of employment with the Company.
-Directors' terms and conditions of appointment are set out in letters of appointment which are available for inspection at the Registered Office of the Company and will also be available at the AGM.
+Directors' terms and conditions of appointment are set out in letters of appointment which are available for inspection at the registered office of the Company and will also be available at the AGM.
 A Director can be removed from office without notice or compensation upon being served with a written notice signed by all his co-Directors.